 Who We Are…

-The Statler Center was established in 1999 as a unique concept in employment training for those who are blind/visually impaired or physically disabled.
-Located in Buffalo N.Y, the Statler Center is the vocational training program of Olmsted Center for Sight.
-One of the first projects of its kind, the Statler Center provides physically disabled, blind or visually impaired individuals with the appropriate career based skills they need to achieve a competitive wage, and career employment.
-Our vocational training programs are a unique and proven model in training and employment that provides our graduates with the right tools for successful careers in the high-demand hospitality and telecommunications industries.
+Statler Center was established in 1999 as a unique concept in employment training for those who are blind/visually impaired or physically disabled.
+Located in Buffalo NY, The Statler Center is the vocational training program of the Elizabeth Pierce Olmsted M.D., Center for the Visually Impaired.
+One of the first projects of its kind, Statler Center provides physically disabled, blind or visually impaired individuals with the appropriate career-based skills they need to achieve competitive-wage career employment.
+Our vocational training programs are a unique and proven model in training and employment that give our graduates the right tools for successful careers in the demand hospitality and telecommunications industries.

 See Statler Center in action: